Nevada Senate Bill 220 and its Numerous Legal Effects

 - Owns and operates an internet website or online service for commercial use or purposes

 - Collects and maintains covered information from consumers residing in the state of Nevada via the use of internet or online services

 Conversely, a consumer under SB-220 is defined as “A person who seeks or acquires, by purchase or lease, any good, service, money or credit for personal, family or household purposes from the Internet website or online service of an operator”.
-Employees and business to business contacts are not considered to be consumers under SB-220.
+Employees and business-to-business contracts are not considered to be consumers under SB-220.

 What is considered “covered information” under SB-220?